 1x Core Ventilation system (medium)

-The Arizona 4 home ventilation system is suitable for a medium house (e.g. one living room and 3 bedrooms).
-Your system will be custom designed to suit your home and deliver up to 3 air changes per hour via diffusers in the bedroom and living areas.
-Every HRV home ventilation system features a German made fan, an F8 filter with Seta nanofibre filtration technology and a touchscreen control system.
+The Arizona 4 home ventilation system suits medium homes (e.g. living room and 3 bedrooms).
+Your system will be designed to fit your home and deliver up to 3 air changes per hour via diffusers in bedroom and living areas.

 Heat Transfer Kit